 If your smunchkin seems to be trying to remove their own ears, they are definitely in pain and looking for relief.
 Yanking their ears off is only going to add to their discomfort and your sleep deprivation so best check it out.
 Sometimes it can just be the dreaded movement of teeth under the gums, but it may also be early signs of a cold or ear infection.
 Best to check their temperature and keep an eye on them for telltale signs of illness like runny nose or fever.

 Chat to your local pharmacy staff (the ones with children will have the low-down) about natural, homoeopathic and over the counter pain relief options.
 I hear those ladies go alright.

 Keep a frozen teething thingy in a clean zip lock bag in your freezer ready to go.
-Why in a bag you ask?
-Well I don’t know how often you clean out your freezer but I’m not sure when I last did mine.
+Why in a bag do you ask?
+Well, I don’t know how often you clean out your freezer but I’m not sure when I last did mine.
 So a baggie keeps the teether clean and you can also just grab and go when you’re packing up in the morning.
-Also look for a cooling teether that fits your baby’s mouth a bit.
+Also, look for a cooling teether that fits your baby’s mouth a bit.
 My children had a hell of a time trying to bite on a big, round ring.
-Those giraffes or strawberry shaped ones are just perfect however.
+Those giraffes or strawberry shaped ones are just perfect, however.

 What’s that teething Giraffe’s name again?